alternyxx/vertexdata/README.md

 pip install vertexdata
 ```
 ### Build
-In case pip is blocked (happens to me), you can simply clone the repository and build
+You can also simply clone the repository and build
 from scratch.
 This should be especially trivial as the project has 0 dependancies.
 ```
 git clone https://github.com/alternyxx/vertexdata